determined-ai/determined/docs/release-notes/delete-tensorboards.rst

 **Bug Fixes**

--  Tensorboards: Fix an issue where tensorboard files were not deleted, even though their respective experiments were via `det e delete <exp-id>`.
+-  TensorBoard: Fix an issue where TensorBoard files were not getting deleted even though the user deleted the experiment by using det e delete <exp-id>.